vwhitebird/word_scraping/README.md

 # word_scraping
 Extremely beta.
-Is used to collect dictionary words and their related meanings.
-Currently set to urban words.
+This C script is used to collect dictionary words and their related meanings.
+Currently set to urban words and only tested on Fedora 22.